k0rdent/docs/docs/admin/access/rbac/roles-management.md

 # Roles Management

-{{{ docsVersionInfo.k0rdentName }}} now includes the [Fairwinds RBAC Manager](https://rbac-manager.docs.fairwinds.com/)
-as part of the management cluster.
+{{{ docsVersionInfo.k0rdentName }}} includes the [Fairwinds RBAC Manager](https://rbac-manager.docs.fairwinds.com/) as part of the management cluster.

 The RBAC Manager is an operator that simplifies Kubernetes authorization.
-Instead of manually creating `Roles`, `ClusterRoles`, `RoleBindings`, `ClusterRoleBindings`, or `ServiceAccounts`, you declare the desired state using a `RBACDefinition` custom resource.
-RBAC Manager then automatically creates and maintains the required RBAC objects.
+Instead of manually creating `Roles`, `ClusterRoles`, `RoleBindings`, `ClusterRoleBindings`, or `ServiceAccounts`, you declare the desired state using an `RBACDefinition` custom resource.
+RBAC Manager then creates and maintains the required RBAC objects.

-For example, you can create an `RBACDefinition` like this:
+This allows you to manage authorization declaratively using a single resource.

+## How RBAC Manager Works

+RBAC Manager watches for `RBACDefinition` resources and reconciles them into the corresponding Kubernetes RBAC objects, keeping the actual cluster state aligned with the declared intent.

+## Example RBACDefinition

+The following example defines four distinct RBAC bindings:

 ```yaml
 apiVersion: rbacmanager.reactiveops.io/v1beta1